ICRAR/leap-accelerate/ProcessingComponentBindingGuide.md

 ```
 # Run Doxygen

-If  do not need the location and version of the current cod e , could just run
+If do not need the location and version of the current code, could just run

 ```shell
 doxygen Doxyfile